avaframe/FlowPy/readme.md

 #### Terminal version

-The terminal version needs the following arguments which are explained .
+The terminal version runs with the following arguments:

-- alpha_angle (controls run out distance)
+- alpha_angle (controls the run out angle induced stopping and routing)
-- exponent (controls concentration of routing flux)
+- exponent (controls concentration of routing flux and therefore the lateral spread)
 - working directory path
 - path to DEM raster (.tiff or .asc)
 - path to release raster (.tiff or .asc)
 - (Optional) flux threshold (positive number) flux_threshold=xx (limits spreading with the exponent)
 - (Optional) Max z_{\delta} (positive number) max_z_delta=xx (max kinetic energy height, turbulent friction)

-Here is an example for running Flow-Py over a simple parabolic slope with a channelized path and a small bump/hill in the run out area.
+Here is an example for running Flow-Py over a simple parabolic slope with a channelized path and a small dam between the transit and run out area.
 Input data can be found in example directory

 ```markup
 python3 main.py alpha_angle exponent working_directory path_to_dem path_to_release flux_threshold=positiv_number(Optional) max_z_delta=positiv_number(Optional